 Today is March 1 and the Navigate the Chaos question to consider is “how often do you ask others to do for you?”
 Best-selling author Terry Goodkind wrote in The Pillars of Creation “If you want to be a slave in life, then continue going around asking others to do for you.
 They will oblige, but you will find the price is your choices, your freedom, your life itself.
 They will do for you, and as a result you will be in bondage to them forever, having given your identity away for a paltry price.
 Then, and only then, you will be a nobody, a slave, because you yourself and nobody else made it so.”
-Today’s Navigate the Chaos post is about what not to do if you want to practice the art of living well.
-The story of French sculptor Camille Rosalie Claudel provides a cautionary tale of what happened when she asked others to do for her.
+Today’s Navigate the Chaos post is about what not to do if you want to leverage your mind, body, and spirit on your own terms.
+The story of French sculptor Camille Rosalie Claudel provides a cautionary tale of what happened when she who asked others to do for her.

 At 12 years of age Claudel began working with clay, regularly sculpting the human form.
 Aligned with the societal norms of the time, her mother viewed the profession of a sculptor as “unladylike” and preferred that her daughter stop sculpting and instead, focus on finding a husband.
 Her father, however, was more supportive and took examples of her artwork to their artist neighbor Alfred Boucher, to assess her abilities.
 Boucher confirmed that Claudel was a capable, talented artist and encouraged her family to support her study of sculpture.